-- Earn a grade of B- or better in each nursing course.
+- Earn a grade of B- or better in each course and achieve an exam average of 75% in all courses containing midterm and final exams.
 This indicates satisfactory achievement of objectives and completion of course requirements.

 Further details on departmental policies and procedures are described in the Nursing Program Graduate Student Handbook.

-- Five practicums are required during the program.
+- Four clinical practicums (750+ hours) are required during the program.

-- The program capstone is a master’s project.
+- The program capstone is conducting a methodological literature reivew.

-- A supportive learning community is achieved through the cohort model—a small group of students progressing through a degree program together.
+- A supportive learning community is achieved through the cohort model - a group of students progressing through a degree program together.